 Another more natural and less chemical way is of course girdling.
 Let’s see what girdling is.

-Girdling, or ring-barking is a method of killing pine trees or other trees by means of removing a strip of bark around the trunk.
+Girdling, or ring-barking is a method of killing pine trees or other trees by means of removing a strip of bark around the tree trunk.
 By doing this you are basically interfering with the transfer of nutrients between the roots and the leaves of the tree which in turn will cause it to deteriorate and die slowly.

 Girdling of trees has shown to be one of the most effective and least harmful ways of removing pine trees that will cause the least environmental damage.